instacart/formula/docs/Declarative-API.md

 }
 ```

-The logic looks very similar to the first option, but the key difference here is that `Observable.subscribe` hasn’t run yet - the execution
+The logic looks very similar to the first option, but the key difference here is that `Observable.subscribe` hasn't run yet - the execution
 is deferred.
 It might not be clear why this is useful just from this example, but deferring execution allows us to provide a declarative API.
 For example, we can add conditional logic to only fetch user when user id is set.
 ```kotlin